MosesOpiyo/neighbourhood_watch/readme.md

 * Git clone
 * Install django into your local machine
 * Then get the requirements.txt
-* run the installation command
+* Run the installation command
 * run your local server